ImperialCollegeLondon/INDI/docs/Segmentation_Slicer.md

 # Segmentation with 3D Slicer

 [3D Slicer](https://www.slicer.org/) is an open source tool for visualization and analysis of medical images.
-It has a rich support for segmentation which we can take advantage for facilitated the segmentation process.
+It has a rich support for segmentation which we can take advantage to facilitated the segmentation process.
 There are two types of images that can be segmented with Slicer, whole heart and tissue blocks

 ## Installing 3D Slicer